Matatika/matatika-examples/matatika_technical_glossary/README.md

 A custom data source is a configured [custom data plugin](#custom-data-plugin) that is used in a [data import](https://www.matatika.com/docs/glossary#data-import).

 To add and use your own custom data source, you can follow our [Adding a Custom Data Source](https://www.matatika.com/docs/getting-started/adding-a-custom-data-source) tutorial.

 ---

+## Custom Data Store

+A custom data store is a configured [custom data plugin](#custom-data-plugin) that is used in a [data import](https://www.matatika.com/docs/glossary#data-import).

+The [workspace](https://www.matatika.com/docs/glossary#workspace) default [data store]() is the PostgreSQL database that gets created alongside your workspace.
+Again by default we use this PostgreSQL database though a default data plugin called `target-postgres`, and we also set all required environment variables in your [data import]() containers to use this PostgreSQL database as your data store.

+---